aanand024/FINAL-YEAR-PROJECT/README.md

 Replication package: https://figshare.com/articles/software/T2IReplication-ISSTA25/27377649/1

-These files were obtained from the authors' replication package, and has been reused or adapted in this project:
+These files were obtained from the authors' replication package, and have been reused or adapted in this project:

 - `clip_enhance.py` — reused from the original implementation (as `main.py` in `clip_enhance` folder their code)
 - `clip_prob.py` — adapted from the original implementation (we track skipped images)